Pixel

 In New Jersey, two types of workers’ compensation claims are compensable: traumatic injury claims and occupational disease claims.

-Traumatic injury claims are claims that involve a one-time trauma that is physical or psychological in nature.
+Traumatic injury claims involve a one-time trauma that is physical or psychological.
 Common traumatic events include:

 • Slip or trip and fall